Recently updated on December 12th, 2022 at 05:22 am

 Do you want to create an epic backstory for your new Dungeons and Dragons character?
 It’s important to start a DnD campaign off the right way.
 I’ve been playing the game for years, and I’ve learned a few things about how to write a great backstory.
-In this guide, we’ll show you exactly how to write a DnD character backstory.
+In this guide, I’ll show you exactly how to write a DnD character backstory.

-Here are the basic steps involved when creating the ideal character backstory:
+Having said that, here are the basic steps involved when creating the ideal character backstory:

 Identify the overarching character concept